June 19, 2019 - July 19, 2019

 Travel grant deadlines vary for Canadian universities.
 Check with your home university CLIC contact.

-March 6th – China Scholarship Council
+March 6th – China Scholarship Council and the CLIC online registration.

 If this program is not available at your university, contact your home university CLIC liaison and see if they can add it!